Crassula ovata 'Pink Beauty'

 How to Grow and Care

-Propagating is achieved with leaf or stem cuttings placed into a soil mix, then wait until they show some growth.
+Propagating is achieved with leaf or stem cuttings placed into a soil mix and then waiting until they show some growth.
 Before placing them in the soil mix, you will prevent potential problems from the sap seeping out by allowing them to dry on a windowsill for a few days or so.

 Learn more at How to Grow and Care for a Jade Plant.